 - Meat – Fresh and processed beef, pork and other including lamb, game, etc.

 - Poultry & Eggs – Fresh, frozen, powdered, etc.

 - Dairy – Fresh milk & cream and other including butter, cheese, ice cream, cultured, etc.

 - Fruits & Vegetables – Fresh and processed including canned, dried, frozen, etc.

 - When using NVA data or insights, please cite all references “Source: New Venture Advisors LLC” and link to https://newventureadvisors.net.
 Thank you!

 - The Local Food MarketSizer® estimates the total size of the business opportunity in a region with limitations noted below.
 A new enterprise will not meet all of this demand, but a smaller segment called the Addressable Market.
 The size of the Addressable Market is determined by the length of the growing season, operating capabilities of the business and its target market selection, which may include a share of the market already met by local suppliers.
 These adjustments require knowledge of the business operation, the target market and seasonal extension capabilities.

 - Consumer data is available regionally and may not accurately reflect all local preferences.

 - Export data is available for international trade.
-Local production shipped across state lines is not estimated and may cause the Local Food MarketSizer® to understate unmet market size.
+Local production shipped across county and state lines is not estimated and may cause the Local Food MarketSizer® to understate unmet market size.